addania/coding/src/pages/React_vs_JS.md

 ```

 Refresh the browser and you wil see <code>Hi</code> displayed.
-But lets remove hard coded Hi and we will play wround how we can place other elements within the root div.
+But lets remove hard coded <code>Hi</code> and we will play around how we can place other elements within the root div.

 In HTML in between of script tags, we can write regular javascript
 ```
 <div id="root"></div>
 <script type="text/javascript">
 </script>
 ```